CALL US phone icon 0171-4081962 phone icon 98962-77713

 • January Festivals:-

-• • Makar Sankranti / Pongal – It is celebrated as the first festival of the year and marks the end of winter.
+• a.)
+Makar Sankranti / Pongal – It is celebrated as the first festival of the year and marks the end of winter.
 In different part of the country it is celebrated with different names like Pongal in Tamil Nadu.
 Cattle races, kite fly with delicious feasts and other traditional activities it is delightfully celebrated.

-• • Lohri – Lohri is one of the main festivals of Punjab, celebrated to mark the end of winter and the beginning of the harvest season.
+• b.)
+Lohri – Lohri is one of the main festivals of Punjab, celebrated to mark the end of winter and the beginning of the harvest season.
 It is a vibrant celebration filled with traditional music and Bhangra dance, all enjoyed around a bonfire.

 • February Festivals:-